The 3 Conversations That Cure a Toxic Team

 By Dimitri Stathoulis | Counsellor • Coach • Leadership Specialist

 Toxicity doesn’t start with shouting.
-It starts with silence.
+It begins with silence.

 When people stop communicating honestly, assumptions grow.
-Assumptions turn into resentment.
-And resentment eventually becomes culture.
-Every team that feels stuck, tense, or fractured has one thing in common, the absence of consistent, healthy conversations.
+These assumptions lead to resentment, which eventually becomes ingrained in the culture.
+Every team that feels stuck, tense, or fractured shares one common issue: the absence of consistent, healthy conversations.

-That’s why the real cure for a toxic team isn’t another policy or performance plan.
-It’s learning how to talk to each other, with structure, safety, and clarity.
+The real cure for a toxic team isn’t another policy or performance plan.
+It’s learning how to talk to each other with structure, safety, and clarity.

 You Can’t Fix People.
 You Have to Rebuild Communication.

-When leaders notice a toxic environment, the natural reaction is to tighten control: More rules.
-More meetings.
-More oversight.
-But rules don’t fix relationships.
-They only create resistance.
+When leaders notice a toxic environment, the natural reaction is to tighten control: more rules, more meetings, and more oversight.
+However, rules don’t fix relationships; they only create resistance.

-Toxicity is rarely a discipline problem, it’s a communication problem.
-It’s what happens when the space between people fills with unspoken frustration and unclear expectations.
+Toxicity is rarely a discipline problem; it’s a communication problem.
+It occurs when the space between people fills with unspoken frustration and unclear expectations.
 The solution isn’t punishment.
-It’s rebuilding trust through consistent, structured conversations.
+It’s about rebuilding trust through consistent, structured conversations.

 Conversation 1: Conflict → Clarity

-The first conversation is about addressing the tension, openly, safely, and without judgment.
+The first conversation focuses on addressing tension openly, safely, and without judgment.

 Most leaders avoid conflict because it feels uncomfortable.
-But conflict isn’t the enemy, confusion is.
+But conflict isn’t the enemy; confusion is.
 When we bring conflict into the light, we give people the chance to share their stories and correct their assumptions.
-It turns “you vs me” into “us vs the problem.”
+This shifts the dynamic from “you vs me” to “us vs the problem.”
 Clarity reduces anxiety.
-And when people understand each other, accountability becomes possible again.
+When people understand each other, accountability becomes possible again.

 Conversation 2: Clarity → Accountability